AT-Publishing/website/airdrops.md

 categories: ["airdrops"]
 images: ["/editorial/tagged/rain.png"]

-newlyadded: "One new airdrop added.
-On thebusinessofcrypto.com we've added Data Files for LEXIT and Universal Protocol Platform. // Follow @altcointrading_ or medium.com/cryptolounge for more and better."
+newlyadded: "One new drop added.
+On thebusinessofcrypto.com we've added Data File for SatoshiLabs. // Follow @altcointrading_ or medium.com/cryptolounge for more and better."

 ---